StephanWels/dev-portfolio/README.md

 #### Role
 Research assistant
 #### Responsibilities
-* conception of a clustering algorithm suitable for extremely large and high dimensional datasets (e.g. gene sequences) based on MapReduce
+* Conception of a clustering algorithm suitable for extremely large and high dimensional datasets (e.g. gene sequences) based on MapReduce
-* hadoop-based implementation of the clustering algorithm
+* Hadoop-based implementation of the clustering algorithm
-* extension of the scientific stream data analysis suite  (MOA) for online clustering algorithms
+* Extension of the scientific stream data analysis suite  (MOA) for online clustering algorithms
-* developing a tool for experiment design, automated parameter tuning and result management in the field of machine learning algorithms.
+* Developing a tool for experiment design, automated parameter tuning and result management in the field of machine learning algorithms.
-* tutorials for data structures and algorithms
+* Tutorials for data structures and algorithms
-* supporting lecture and exam preparation
+* Supporting lecture and exam preparation

 #### Tech Stack
 ##### Backend